 Pole also gained head coaching experience at Luther College from 1996-2001 and has served as recruiting coordinator for three different programs.
 He earned his bachelor’s degree from Rocky Mountain college and a graduate degree from the University of Minnesota and began his coaching career at Bethel College.
 He has also served on staffs at the University of Sioux Falls, Augustana, Moorhead State and Concordia.
 Throughout his career, he has helped coach programs to four playoff appearances and seven conference titles.

-Special Teams Coordinator / Defensive Line Coach
+Special Teams Coordinator / Co-Defensive Coordinator / Defensive Line

 In his first season at Drake, he helped coach Eric Saubert to first-team All-PFL honors with 549 yards on 47 catches with two touchdowns.
 During that season, the Bulldogs’ tight ends accounted for 40 percent of the team’s receiving yardage and 47 percent of the team’s catches.